jwknz/docs.jwk.nz/docs/dotnet_core/SQLSVR_WEBAPI/dotnet-2.1.x/01-project-setup.md

     ]
     ```

-Then you have a working api project and we can start making the changes we need to connect it to a database.
+You now have a working api project and we can start making the changes we need to connect it to a database.

-!!! hint
+!!! hint "Hint for git users"
     * Do an initial commit to your repository type in:
     `git add .` followed by
     `git commit -m "Initial Commit"`